-We caught up with Rael Cohen, a designer who combines the images and iconography of the world around her with high concept fashion jewelry.
+I caught up with Rael Cohen, a designer who combines the images and iconography of the world around her with high concept fashion jewelry.

-Cohen’s background gives her a unique, blended perspective.
+Rael's background gives her a unique, blended perspective.
 She grew up in the wooded areas of Maine and upstate New York, later moving to New York City at the age of eighteen to attend the Fashion Institute of Technology.

-“It has always been something that I have loved since I was a child; it began when I could hold a needle and thread,” she added.
+“I have always loved making pretty things since I was a child; it began when I was steady enough to hold a needle and thread,” she added.

 After working in the fashion industry, She decided to start her jewelry line.
 “My cumulative skill-sets, spiritual philosophy and design aesthetic had progressed to the stage where I felt confident enough to create my own collections.
 My pieces remind us of the natural grace, beauty and intelligence present within all of existence, including ourselves.”

 “My jewelry has embedded aspects of consciousness in it.
 What I’m looking to express is the beauty that is around us.
 Whether that beauty comes from physical forms, like the gracefulness of a butterfly, or through the structures of architecture and mathematics.”

 Cohen designs astrology jewelry, chakra necklaces from eastern cultures, nature jewelry, and jewelry based on mathematics and sigils from different eras of history.
 She adds pieces to these collections, balancing out the assortment.

 Her design process is fairly straight-forward; She creates a prototype based on her designs, then experimenting with materials and plating for the final product.

 She choses materials that are hypoallergenic, strong and lightweight.
 “I create super-thin objects and I need them to be durable despite how light they are.”